-Potential impacts of a proposed land use map amendment have been analyzed by comparing the appropriate residential density by residential land use category, or the Development Impact Standards (non-residential categories), for the subject site.
-Development Impact Standards are detailed in FLUE Policy 1.2.16 Development Standards for Impact Assessment.
-These standards produce development potentials shown on the attached Impact Assessment.
+Potential impacts of a proposed land use map amendment have been analyzed by comparing the Development Impact Standards for the subject site's existing vs. proposed land use categories unless maximum density/intensity is noted on the Annotated FLUM or is in a site specific policy.
+Development Impact Standards are detailed in FLUE Policy 1.2.16, Development Standards for Impact Assessment.
+These standards produce development potentials as shown in this Section.